 After the cataract is removed, an intraocular lens will be inserted in order to replace the natural lens.
 The cut eye tissue at the site of the original incision heals itself without the need for any sutures.

 One of the main differences between traditional and laser cataract surgery is in the technology used.
 Traditional cataract surgery uses handheld instruments like a blade and forceps to cut the incisions and remove the lens.

 So, traditional cataract surgery vs. laser cataract surgery—which is better?

 One of the latest advancements in cataract surgery combines 3D imaging and laser technology to more precisely remove the cataract.

-Since no manual or blade instruments are used during an advanced cataract surgery procedure, some of the traditionally challenging steps of cataract surgery are now computer controlled, automated, and an overall safeguard in the procedure.
+Since no manual or blade instruments are used during an advanced cataract surgery procedure, some of the traditionally challenging steps of cataract surgery are now computer-controlled and automated, adding to the overall safety of the procedure.
 The laser can also allow for more precise capsulotomies and incisions from which the lens is removed.

-Whether traditional or an advanced laser-assisted cataract surgery is right for you depends on many factors, all of which can only be assessed by your laser eye surgeon.
-Both procedures are extremely safe, common, and have a high success rate.
-Scheduling a complimentary consultation at Dougherty Laser Vision can help you take the first step towards expert cataract removal.
-If you would like to further learn about any of our cataract surgery procedure, contact the trusted experts at Dougherty Laser Vision today.
+Whether traditional or the more advanced laser-assisted cataract surgery is right for you depends on many factors.
+These are factors which can only be assessed by your laser eye surgeon.
+Both procedures are extremely safe and common and have a high success rate.
+Scheduling a complimentary consultation at Dougherty Laser Vision can help you take the first step toward expert cataract removal.
+If you would like to further learn about any of our cataract surgery procedures, contact the trusted experts at Dougherty Laser Vision today.